M2Remote/magento2-headless/README.md

 ## strategies are listed below:
 - Building a framework -
+    - Frontend rendering is removed from Magento 2, and the front-end is entirely handled by a headless framework (React, Vue, Next.js, etc.).
+    - Magento APIs (GraphQL or REST) serve as the communication layer between the back-end (Magento 2) and the front-end.
+    - Custom API Endpoints (optional) can be added for additional features.
+    - Authentication and security are handled via Bearer Tokens or OAuth for API access.
     -  Removing frontend rendering
     -  Redirect to admin Panel (backend) using server configuration
-    -